-The health and wellbeing of professional footballers are vital concerns of Professional Footballers Australia.
-The PFA’s concern is amplified by two phenomena: (1) that the career of a professional footballer is, by its nature, precarious, short term and in constant transition: and (2) the impact of injury on the presentation and quality of the game.
+The health and wellbeing of professional footballers are vital concerns of Professional Footballers Australia (PFA).
+The PFA’s concern is amplified by the fact that the career of a professional footballer is, by its nature, precarious, short term and one of constant transition.

 The 8 lesson program teaches values to students that include respect, fair play, teamwork and leadership.
 Click here for more.